// in server1.js

 // For example, { command:'Login', username:'foo', password:'topsecret' }

-sjs.proceed(_GET, _POST, function(content) { // callback function to get the result from the sjs program
+sjs.handler(_GET, _POST, function(content) { // callback function to get the result from the sjs program

 ....

-response.???("" + content);
+res.???("" + content);

 });

-function proceed(_GET, _POST, callback) {
+function handler(_GET, _POST, callback) {

 let content;